Made in EU

 Made in EU was proposed by the European Commission in 2014.
 The Made in the EU label would indicate the product is mainly made in the European Union.
+After initial interest in the "Made in EU", no further proposal has been put forward for adopting a regulation in this regard.

 Significance

 The EU is one of the world’s biggest markets with half a billion consumers.
 Professor Jerzy Buzek, past chair of the European Parliament Committee on Industry, Research and Energy (ITRE), said that "'Made in Europe' means we are proud of our activity."
 The benefits of a 'Made in Europe' tag would be that it highlights the positive effects of European regulations, which make products safer and less damaging to the environment.

 Quality

 Carlos Moedas, EU Commissioner for Research, Science and Innovation, says that Europe needs to show a clear benefit to citizens and businesspeople, and that 'Made in Europe' could help by demonstrating the quality of European products.
 ‘If we want people to believe in the European project, we have to be the best, or nothing,’ he said.
 ‘That is our bet, the "Made in Europe" label continues to be seen as a guarantee of quality, whether we are talking about steam engines or shoes.’